posva/vuexfire/README.md

 import { firebaseAction } from 'vuexfire'

 const setTodosRef = firebaseAction(({ bindFirebaseRef, unbindFirebaseRef }, { ref }) => {
-  // this will unbind any previously bound ref to 'todos' bindFirebaseRef('todos', ref)
+  // bunding will automatically unbind any previously bound ref so you
-  // you can unbind it easily too unbindFirebaseRef('todos')
+  // don't need to unbind before binding over an existing bound key bindFirebaseRef('todos', ref)
+  // it is possible to unbind a bound key at any time unbindFirebaseRef('todos')
 })
 ```